ECC considers Indian cotton, yarn, sugar import today

 ISLAMABAD: The Economic Coordination Committee (ECC) of the Cabinet will today (Wednesday) consider allowing import of cotton, yarn and sugar from India.

-However, the summary states that import of cotton and yarn through the Wagah border will help meet domestic requirements at reasonable rates.
-It would meet requirements of domestic sector at cheap freight rates.
+However, the summary states that import of cotton and yarn through the Wagah border will help meet domestic requirements at reasonable rates, as it would meet requirements of domestic sector at cheap freight rates.